rafaizidoro/stelochain/README.md

 ```

 ## Starting the API Server
-To start the API server, you will need to run the following command:
+To start the API server (Hapi), you will need to run the following command:
 ```
  node app.js
 ```